Aiming for factor4 of molding factories

 Weld line improvement

-Heat & cool molding is also called "weldless molding" because it was originally developed to eliminate weld lines.
-By raising the temperature of the molding surface of the mold to a temperature range near the glass transition point of the resin and injecting in that state, the fluidity of the resin increases, making it possible to achieve surface quality at a level where the weld line cannot be seen.
+"Heat & Cool Molding" is also known as "weldless molding" because it was originally developed as a molding method to eliminate weld lines.
+By raising the temperature of the molding surface of the mold to a temperature range close to the glass transition point of the resin and injecting it in that state, the fluidity of the resin is increased, making it possible to achieve a surface quality that makes weld lines invisible to the naked eye.

 *Actually, the physical movement of the resin colliding around the opening of the molded product does not change, and it does not fuse at that position, so the weld line exists internally.
 However, the result is a clean, uniform surface that is indistinguishable.